chizo4/chizo4/README.md

 ## About
 - 💻 Web Developer at Project Kestrel
-- 🎓 1st year BSc Computer Science student at the University of Sheffield
+- 🎓 1st year Bachelor of Computer Science student at the University of Sheffield
-- 📊 Fields of interest: Data Science, Web Tech, Artificial Intelligence, Business
+- 📊 Fields of interest: Machine Learning, Web Tech, AI, Business
 - 🏊🏼‍♂️ Sports enthusiast
 - 🔥 One of my 2022 goals is to publish more projects on GitHub
 - 🤝 I’m looking for an entry-level job/summer internship as a Software Developer/Data Scientist